 dm_tip_tweets.sqlite: A SQLite3 database containing each tweet.
 The schema includes the id, text, and created_at for each tweet.

 dm_tip_tweets.csv: A comma separated value file of each tweet.
 It contains the id, created_at, and text.
 All items have been wrapped in quotes and quotes contained within the text have been escaped with "".
 It imports directly into Excel.

-It's my hope that people will find new and interesting ways to use these bite-sized D&D tips in all sorts of other projects.
+You are free to use this archive in many new and interesting ways.
 Maybe you want to put a random tip up on your blog once a day.
 Maybe you want to quote it in your new free ebook.
 Maybe you'd just like to set them up as a daily koan to ponder.
+As an example, the D&D Tweets Twitter account posts new random tweets from the archive every day using the sf_twitter_bot.
 I'm hoping you will find all new and great ways to use these D&D tips beyond what I've done here.

-If you have an idea on using these in your commercial product, send an email to email@example.com to let me know about your idea and I'm sure we can come to a reasonable arrangement.
-Most important to me is that DMs get tips to help them run awesome games.
+If you have an idea on using these in your commercial product, send an email to firstname.lastname@example.org to discuss your idea.

 These tweets and the Python source code for parsing the Twitter archive is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 3.0 License.
 You are free to share, copy, distribute, transmit, remix, and adapt the work as long as you attribute it to Michael E. Shea at http://slyflourish.com/, share the work under the same license, and do so for non-commercial purposes.
 If you have a commercial idea, a note to email@example.com to discuss it.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-sa/3.0/.